The Express User Interface

 Each tile displays the name of the composition, contact information of the publisher, the Deploy/Undeploy button, the type of host(s), and connection buttons to any available hosts.
 If a composition tile has more than two available hosts, the bottom of the tile will indicate “+ x more” (x corresponding with the number of additional hosts) and have a selectable dropdown carrot on the right side of the tile that will expose the additional hosts when clicked.

 In the upper right of the Express User Interface there is a profile icon.
 Clicking this will give Express users access to their settings, and drop downs with three possible selections:

 - Profile and Account

 - Sign Out

-Clicking the “Profile and Account” screen will allow users to edit their username, first/last name, email address, phone number and optional connection to the HmC Slack.
+Clicking the “Profile and Account” screen will allow users to edit their username, first/last name, email address, phone number and optional connection to the CONS3RT Slack.
 Clicking “Save Profile” will save any changes made to these fields.

 Clicking the “Security” screen will allow users to generate API tokens, examine details of their registered PKI certificates, and any relevant access logs.

 Clicking the second “Support” option in the settings dropdown will take users directly to the support page, with more information on API documentation, Knowledge Base articles, getting started videos, training information, and other helpful information for getting started.